eclipse-pass/pass-documentation/community/pass-roadmap.md

 #### User Engagement

-* Engage with users or potential users of PASS to better understand their needs and the ways in which PASS can be improved to solve the challenges they face
+* Engage with current and potential PASS users to understand their needs and how PASS can better address their challenges.

 #### Community Engagement

-* Engage with and build out the broader community of institutions that have interest in utilizing PASS
+* Engage with and build out the broader community of institutions that have interest in utilizing PASS.
-* Provide a baseline method for other institutions to import the necessary data into PASS
+* Provide a baseline method for other institutions to import the necessary data into PASS.
-* Prepare PASS to be deployed, used, and implemented at other institutions
+* Prepare PASS to be deployed, used, and implemented at other institutions.
-* Add at least one additional IR deposit target
+* Add at least one additional IR deposit target.

 #### System Administration

-* Provide improved tooling and support for administering the PASS system
+* Provide improved tooling and support for administering the PASS system.
-* Deployment infrastructure
+* Improve deployment infrastructure.
-* System monitoring and alerting
+* System monitoring and alerting.
-* Design and mockup a administrative dashboard that visualizes submissions and provides keys statistics of the PASS application.
+* Design and mock up an administrative dashboard that visualizes submissions and provides key statistics of the PASS application.

 #### Application Improvements

-* Integrate with at least one additional funder repository
+* Integrate with at least one additional funder repository.
-* Improve code workflow using Continuous Integration and Continuous Delivery / Deployment
+* Improve code workflow using Continuous Integration and Continuous Delivery / Deployment.
-* Ensure the NIH integration is solid
+* Ensure the NIH integration is solid.
-* Work on tech debt and ensure system components are kept up-to-date
+* Work on technical debt and ensure system components are kept up-to-date.
-* Security and testing
+* Security and testing.

 #### Documentation

-* Improve documentation to prepare for collaboration
+* Improve documentation to prepare for collaboration with external institutions.